Shaun2h/Image-captioning/README.md

 ```
 Applies for both types of models.

+## Image and caption (Download Our Model: https://drive.google.com/open?id=1gxytqy5a2fbPFWHgY5Ox1bmRadvM63Px)
+This is the model suggested by Yunjey, taking in concatenated inputs of words and the image vector as inputs, and during testing, accepts only the image as input.
-## Image as hidden
+## Image as hidden (Download Our Model: https://drive.google.com/open?id=1Rm50nOxe4he9jF92bL82o3r5FYf6Gw4D)
 This is NOT the model that is suggested by Yunjey.
 It takes in inputs of the previous word/Start token.
 The CNN's outputs are fed in as a hidden state. (instead of cell state. oops.)<br>
-## Image and caption
+## Image as cell state (Download Our Model: https://drive.google.com/open?id=1vZiPAh1rYRSUpIiTcz3_nvZ3hsTmSv2S)
-This is the model suggested by Yunjey, taking in concatenated inputs of words and the image vector as inputs, and during testing, accepts only the image as input.
+This is similar to 'Image as hidden' The difference is instead of using the image as a hidden state, it is used as a cell state.
+(Sample captioning below does not show this model as it was added later)

 ## Sample Captioning
 ![alt text](sampleoutput.png)